Bible Commentary Forever คำอธิบายความเข้าใจในพระคัมภีร์ไทยสำหรับชีวิต

 [29] But, desiring to justify himself, he said to Jesus, And who is my neighbor?

-Comments Luke 10:29 "But, desiring to justify himself ...".
-Justify himself to show that he is perfect and does no wrongdoing.
-Neighbor, it looks like a specific word for us; as humans you know who your neighbor is, but the man wants to test the Lord with this question.
+Comments Luke 10:29 “But, desiring to justify himself …” Justify himself to show that he is perfect and does no wrongdoing.
+“Neighbor” looks like a specific word for us; as humans, you know who your neighbor is, but the man wants to test the Lord with this question.
 Actually, he regarded no one as his neighbor.
-When he can ask who my neighbor is, that also has told clearly that he regards no one as his neighbor (no one is valuable in his eyes to be his neighbor).
+When he can ask who my neighbor is, he also clearly acknowledges that he regards no one as his neighbor (no one is valuable in his eyes to be his neighbor).

 [30] Jesus answered, A certain man was going down from Jerusalem into Jericho; and he fell among robbers, who also, stripped him and inflicted blows, went away, leaving him half dead.

-Comments Luke 10:30 The Lord has told this parable to warn everyone, you may see the road clear, but on that clear path you may encounter many hidden things around you that can harm both, physical and mental.
-For all who read this parable, as the verse has told, the man was stripped; stripped here is not only clothes, but also the security in heart, because, as the verse has told "leaving him half dead".
+Comments Luke 10:30 The Lord has told this parable to warn everyone: you may see the road clear, but on that clear path, you may encounter many hidden things around you that can harm you both physically and mentally.
+For all who read this parable, as the verse tells, the man was stripped; stripped here is not only clothes but also the security in his heart because, as the verse says, “leaving him half dead.”

 [31] Now by coincidence a certain priest was going down that path, and having seen him, went along by opposite side.

-Comments Luke 10:31 The Lord has given the example of a person that first passed by, who was not a commoner, but a priest.
-By the position the person holds does not mean that the heart is there with it; as a priest, he should not pass by.
-When someone half-dead is on the way, and he sees, the priest should act lovingly as the Lord has taught.
+Comments Luke 10:31 The Lord has given the example of a person who first passed by who was not a commoner but a priest.
+By the position that the person holds does not mean that the heart is there with it; however, as a priest, he should not pass by.
+When someone half-dead is on the way, and he sees, the priest should act lovingly as the Lord teaches.

 [32] Now likewise a Levite also, at the place having come and having seen, went along by opposite side.

-Comments Luke 10:32 This verse is similar to verse 31.
-Both kinds of people, the priest and the Levite, in that time, were considered holy because they were serving directly to the Lord of life.
+Comments Luke 10:32 The understanding of this verse is similar to verse 31.
+Both kinds of people, the priest and the Levite, were considered holy at that time because they were serving directly to the Lord of life.

 [33] But a certain Samaritan, making his way, came where he was, and having seen, had pity on him,

-Comments Luke 10:33 The Lord has chosen the non-Jewish people here to show an example, even the one that is considered outcast by His people has a heart full of compassion, and this heart has led the man to save someone that belongs to the people of the Lord.
+Comments Luke 10:33 The Lord has chosen the non-Jewish people here to show an example; even the one who is considered an outcast by His people has a heart full of compassion, and this heart has led the man to save someone who belongs to the people of the Lord.

 [34] and having approached, bound up his wounds pouring on oil and wine; then mounted him on his own animal, and brought him to an inn, and took care of him.

-Comments Luke 10:34 The Lord has given an example of a person that has true compassion, genuine compassion that did not expect anything in return when doing good to someone, and here is the example.
-Everyone who reads about this man should think and ask themselves, will I do this to someone else, without expecting anything in return, not physical money or praises from others that I am a good person.
+Comments Luke 10:34 The Lord has given an example of a person who has true and genuine compassion and does not expect anything in return when doing good to someone; here is an example from the Lord.
+Everyone who reads about this man should think and ask themselves, will I do this to someone else, without expecting anything in return, not physical money or praise from others that I am a good person?

 [35] And on the next day he took out two denarii, he gave to the innkeeper, and said, Take care of him, and what you might spend more, I, on my returning, will repay you.

-Comments Luke 10:35 The heart of the story is this: the Lord has told us clearly what genuine compassion means.
+Comments Luke 10:35 The heart of the story is this: the Lord tells us clearly what genuine compassion means.
 Even though this man had things to do, he still had compassion and wanted to help until the end.
-The place to look is, "I, on my returning, will repay you"; this man has done more than well to his neighbor; he had shown genuine compassion to a stranger.
-He did according to his ability in helping a stranger; everyone can do the same way, help as much as you can, this is an example to see.
+The place to look is, “I, on my returning, will repay you.”
+This man has done more than well for his neighbor; he has shown genuine compassion to a stranger; he did this according to his ability to help a stranger.
+Everyone can do the same way: help as much as you can; this is an example from the Lord so that we can learn from it.

 [36] Which of these three seems to you to have become a neighbor of him who fell into the robbers?

-Comments Luke 10:36 The Lord is teaching us in this parable, who is our neighbor.
-Compare yourself in this parable; what will you do if one of these neighbors falls in this situation?
-For us, as believers of the Most-High God, everyone is your neighbor, not only those that live beside you but all those that the Lord is bringing in your path to interact with.
+Comments Luke 10:36 The Lord is teaching us in this parable who is our neighbor.
+Compare yourself to this parable; what will you do if one of these neighbors falls into this situation?
+For us, as believers of the Most-High God, everyone is your neighbor, not only those who live beside you but all those that the Lord is bringing in your path to interact with.

 [37] But he said, The one that showed pity on him.
 Then Jesus said to him, Go, and you be doing likewise.